r0-8y/calendar/README.md

 ## Usage

-On the first page you sign in with your Google account
+On the first page you sign in with your Google account.

 On the homepage you can see all your upcoming events.